me-ak/Horiseon-refactor/README.md

 # Horiseon-refactor

+## Prerequisites

+A basic understanding IT and the use of social media in running a business.

 ## HTML file

-The HTML file creates a simple marketing website for a company named "Horiseon".
+The HTML file creates a simple marketing website for a company named **Horiseon**.

 The website has a header with the company name and a navigation menu.